jejacks0n/activeexperiment/README.md

 end
 ```

-This experiment can be generated using the generator:
+This experiment can be generated using the rails generator:

 ```bash
 rails generate experiment my_experiment red blue
 ```

-Run the experiment anywhere in the application, providing a context:
+Run the experiment anywhere in the application by providing a context:

 ```ruby
 MyExperiment.run(current_user) # => "red" or "blue"